aws-samples/cfn101-workshop/workshop/content/50-setting-up-ec2/200-lab-07-session-manager.md

 AWS Systems Manager capability that lets you manage your Amazon EC2 instances through an interactive one-click browser-based shell or through the AWS CLI.

-Session Manager has several benefits over the SSH using Bastion host:
+Session Manager has several benefits over using SSH:

 + No need to manage SSH keys.
 + No need to open up any inbound ports in Security Groups.